tailix/libkernaux/README.md

 * `--with-libc` - provides the replacement for some standard C functions.
   Useful in freestanding environment, where no libc is present.
+* `--with-libm` - provides the replacement for C functions from `<math.h>`, Useful in freestanding environment, where no libm is present.

 ### Default options